Permanent Makeup Schools in Mississippi

 Though permanent makeup artistry is a beauty career, it is not regulated by the Mississippi State Board of Cosmetology.
 Actually, you must get licensed by the Mississippi State Department of Health before you begin your career.
 This involves passing a test on sanitation and hygiene procedures in Mississippi.

 Starting a career in this specialty may pay off when it comes to finding a job and earning a competitive salary.
-In fact, the job outlook for all skin care specialists, including permanent makeup artists, is positive.
-Through 2022, O*Net expects a 27% increase in skin care jobs.
+In fact, the job outlook for permanent makeup artists, is positive.
+Through 2028, CareerOneStop expects an 11% increase nationally.
 Your job outlook may be particularly promising if you are one of the first permanent makeup artists in your area, since you can get a large share of the market.
 Your salary may be impacted by a number of factors in Mississippi, from experience and market saturation to education level and marketing skills.
-Per O*Net, the average salary for a Mississippi skin care specialist is $23,000 per year.
+Per ZipRecruiter, the average salary for a Mississippi permanent makeup artist is $54,369 per year.
 As you build your reputation in your community, you may get more clients and increase your earning potential.

 Once you complete your permanent makeup education, you must decide how you want to use your education.
 Some decide to become self-employed or start their own businesses.
 You may do this by renting out an office space or opening your own permanent makeup salon.
 However, there are also more traditional employment options.
 Permanent cosmetic specialists are often hired by dermatology offices, salons, spas, and other beauty employers.
 You may need to spend a bit of time educating people about permanent makeup and showing clients what you can do.
 Being licensed by the state, having references, and spending lots of time on client consultations can increase customer confidence, according to Marin Scope.
 As this field moves into the mainstream of the beauty industry, your customers may learn more about it and reduce the need for extensive client consultations and education.
 You should be ready to work independently as a professional in this field.
 Over the course of a day, you may see several patients and spend multiple hours with each one.
 Though you may consult with other cosmetology professionals, the majority of your time is spent working alone.